evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ### On-chain Block Hash Lottery
 **Purpose:** Selects an authorized minter for each new asset via on-chain lottery.

 **Core Functions**
-- Builds pool of assets in the collection that are eligible to win mint rights for a new asset (assets associated with block heights lower than the block associated with the new asset).
+- Builds pool of assets in the collection that are eligible to win mint rights for a new asset (assets associated with lower block heights than the target asset).
 - Runs deterministic block-hash-derived lottery to randomly select one asset from the pool, which becomes the "authorized parent."
 - Holder of the authorized parent has exclusive rights to mint the new asset, as a child of the authorized parent.
 - New blocks are added to the pool as they are mined, and become eligible to win for later block heights.
-- *Note:* Pool requires an initial seed index of one or more assets.
+- *Note: Pool requires an initial seed index of one or more assets.*

 ### On-chain Decentralized Indexer
 **Purpose:** Maintains the canonical index of valid mints on-chain as new assets are inscribed.

 **Core Functions**
 - Returns the canonical inscription ID for each Bitcoin block, via query.
 - Returns the results of the holder lottery for each Bitcoin block, via query.

 ### Asset Inscription
 **Purpose:** Unique asset produced by a specific Bitcoin block.

 **Core Functions**
 - Validates against the decentralized indexer and renders if it passes validation.

 ### Deployment Inscription
 **Purpose:** Holds art generation logic and supply parameters for a collection, and provides on-chain access to the collection index.

 **Core Functions**
 - Sets parameters for art generated using Bitcoin block data as a generative seed.
 - Sets collection supply parameters including supply pattern (e.g., bits contains 3b).